Memory of the Kindertransports in National and Transnational Perspectives

 Public Engagement Activities:

-- Organising a Holocaust Memorial Day (HMD) event at NTU, Clifton Campus on February 9th January 2018.
-I have invited the East Midlands HMD Regional Support Worker to attend the event and give a talk on this years theme - The Power of Words
+- Organised a Holocaust Memorial Day (HMD) event at NTU, Clifton Campus on February 9th January 2018.
+I have invited the East Midlands HMD Regional Support Worker and the Curator of the National Holocaust Centre and Museum to attend the event and to give talks on this years theme - The Power of Words

 - 5th February 2018